Estimated reading time: 5 minutes

 Take a look at the oddities in the South Korean culture

 Koreans, being right next door to Japan, share some similarities in culture with the Japanese, yet the two cultures are still noticeably different from each other.
 Let’s take a look at some of the bizarre habits and traditions the Koreans have!

 1. Beauty lies within

-South Korean people love their looks… Whether it is the obsession with celebrities and pop-culture, or successful campaigning by the make up and beauty product companies, one thing is a fact – South Koreans love cosmetics and fashion!
-Especially men are crazy about cosmetics: Korean men are the world’s biggest male consumers of skin care products, spending four times the amount of money on cosmetics compared to the #2 nation in world, Denmark.
+South Korean people love their looks… Whether it is the obsession with celebrities and pop culture or successful campaigning by the make-up and beauty product companies, one thing is a fact – South Koreans love cosmetics and fashion!
+Especially men are crazy about cosmetics: Korean men are the world’s biggest male consumers of skincare products, spending four times the amount of money on cosmetics compared to the #2 nation in the world, Denmark.

-South Korea also tops the list for highest rate of plastic surgery per capita in the whole world.
+South Korea also tops the list for the highest rate of plastic surgery per capita in the whole world.
 Koreans are also big spenders in fashion, and luxurious designer brands (which always come with a hefty price tag) are often on the wishlist of those living in modern cities.

 2. No cheating!